 The systems monitor the areas on either side of the vehicle just behind the driver and front passenger for unseen vehicles and obstructions.
 The indicator lights look like vehicles pointing a beam at another vehicle, which is pretty much what it is doing.

 System problems are generally indicated by a separate alert and text message in the instrument panel.
-A malfunction will not effect any driving systems.
+These may include the Blind Spot Alert Malfunction indicator at the left.
+A malfunction will not effect any driving systems, so you may continue on your way.
+Blind Spot Monitoring will not be available, however.

 Alternatively or in conjunction with the symbols above, text symbols with the acronym BSM, or Blind Spot Monitor, or BSM OFF, may be seen on the instrument panel.
 BSM alone in green simply indicates the system is on.
 On of the symbols above will be seen in the outside mirrors themselves.